paulfioravanti/paulfioravanti.github.io/_posts/2017-12-14-using-c-plus-plus-bitcoin-libraries-in-elixir.md

 mix cure.bootstrap
 ```

-This command will create the following file tree under the project root folder:
+This command will add the following files to the `c_src` directory:

 ```text
 c_src